-An Instructive Document for Teaching Assistants and Fellows to Support Students with Lack of English Language Proficiency
+An Instructive Document for Teachers to Support Students with Lack of English Language Proficiency

 Students at Ashoka University typically have to read academic texts, participate in classroom discussions, make presentations and write various assignments including academic papers, response papers, book and film reviews, op-eds and participate in classes, discussion sessions and office hours throughout the semester.
 Some students lack English language proficiency and require support and assistance in their academic endeavours.
-This document lists some concrete measures that can be taken by a TA/TF in order to make a course more accessible and meaningful - in classrooms, discussion sessions and office hours - for students who need English language support.
+This document lists some concrete measures that can be taken by a teacher in order to make a course more accessible and meaningful - in classrooms, discussion sessions and office hours - for students who need English language support.